Waterville High School junior finds her niche in journalism, video production

 Hamm produced another video that will be featured on MPBN as part of “Maine Spring Live.”
 The video is about “citizens science,” and focuses on work by Waterville High and other students in Maine and New Hampshire who test ground water for arsenic.
 It will be aired at 8:30 p.m.
 April 25 and 5 p.m.
 April 28, according to Boardman.

-Boardman’s program offers students up to 21 college credits over two years through Husson College and Southern Maine Community College, according to Boardman.
+Boardman’s program offers students up to 21 college credits over two years through Husson University and Southern Maine Community College, according to Boardman.

 About 85 of the program’s graduates attend college, he said, and many work in the fields of audio and video production.